sueLan/suelan.github.io/source/_posts/20200705Behind-the-Scenes-of-the-•Xcode-Build-Process.md

 ### Clang module

-To speed up the building,  by using module, Clang can only parse the header only and store the information `in the disk`, then `reuse the cache` next time.
+To speed up the building,  by using module, Clang can parse the header only once and store the information `in the disk`, then `reuse the cache` next time.

  In order to achieve this, Clang module should have  properties.